project-dark-sky/SpaceShip-Core-Game-Tarik/README.md

 - 5- two types of obstacles, one is fast big and 2 points for hitting it, and the other is slow little and one point for hitting it

+## Changes

+the changes where made in **scences -> triggers -> d-shield**

+- TimedSpawnerRandom now supports multipule prefabs
+- ShieldThePlayer will run a courotine waiting 5 seconds and displaying the shiled image with a fading opacity
+- added a shield spawner
+- DestroyOnTrigger takes "hits" as a parameter which indictes how many hits it could take till it gets destroyed
+- Added two types of eneimes on is small and the other is large, changes in prefabs and ScoreAdder script
+- Laser Shooter take a delay time which makes delays between each shot, The changes in **CickSpawner**

 # Contributers